 The eastern garter snake is one of the most abundant snake species in Maryland.
 They come in a wide variety of colors from black, greenish, brown, but usually with a yellow or white stripe down the back.
 The stripe may be absent and appear as spots and all snakes colors can vary.
 The garter snake can grow up to 26 inches long and is most commonly found in forest, meadows, marshes, and backyards.
 If there is a water source nearby, you may be more likely to come across a garter snake.
 They are found statewide, including Montgomery, Howard, Carroll, Frederick, Anne Arundel, Harford, and Baltimore County.

-The rat snake is one of the largest of the Maryland species of snakes and can grow up to 80 inches in length.
+The rat snake is one of the largest of the most common Maryland snakes and can grow up to 80 inches in length.
 However large, this snake is more of a gentle giant than you might imagine and is usually not aggressive.
-As you may have deciphered from its name, the rat snake is an excellent hunter and is wonderful at taking care of mice and rat problems.
+As you may have deciphered from its name, the rat snake is an excellent hunter.
+This means that it is wonderful at taking care of mice and rat problems.
 This snake is most commonly black with white markings and, as stated before, can reach an amazing 6 feet in length.
 It makes its home anywhere from rocky areas to forests and flatland which is why you’ll find them from the Chesapeake Bay to the Appalachian Mountains.

-The ring necked snack is found all over Maryland, but especially in the Northern Counties near Pennsylvania, and also on the Eastern Shore.
-One of the smaller varieties, they grow to be around 15 inches in length and are characterized by a cream to yellow colored ring around the neck and on the belly.
-This snake is found primarily in and around pine wood forests and loves damp moist places like rotting log piles, junk piles, and of course your basement.
-The ring necked snake, unlike all the others on the list, is found only in parts of Maryland west of the Chesapeake Bay.
-On the other side, you’ll find the less common southern ring necked snake (Which is exactly the same but with a broken ring on its neck and half moon shapes on its belly).
+The ring-necked snack is found all over Maryland, but especially in the Northern Counties near Pennsylvania, and also on the Eastern Shore.
+One of the smaller varieties, they grow to be around 15 inches in length.
+They are also characterized by a cream to yellow colored ring around the neck and on the belly.
+This snake is found primarily in and around pinewood forests.
+They love damp, moist places like rotting log piles, junk piles, and of course your basement.
+The ring-necked snake, unlike all the others on the list, is found only in parts of Maryland west of the Chesapeake Bay.
+On the other side, you’ll find the less common southern ring-necked snake.
+This is exactly the same but with a broken ring on its neck and half-moon shapes on its belly.

-No matter what type of Maryland snake is invading your home or property, please take care not to remove snakes on your own as even the most docile snakes will bite if threatened.
-Snakes are one of our specialties and our skilled snake handlers will lsafely remove and relocate your snake pests.
-Call us today for snake and other animal removal.
+No matter which of the most common Maryland snakes are invading your home or property, please take care not to remove snakes on your own, as even the most docile snakes will bite if threatened.
+Snakes are one of our specialties, and our skilled snake handlers will safely remove and relocate your snake pests.
+Call us today at [Direct] for snake and other animal removals.